 Plan and monitor your team's work capacity with Workload view!
 Based off Timeline view, Workload allows you to visualize your team's capacity and manage resources.

-Users on Business Workspaces have full access to Workload to see people's capacity and workload.
+Note: Users on Business Workspaces have full access to Workload to see people's capacity and workload.
 Enterprise users can customize capacity by day and see effort totals for other group types (status, tag, etc.).
 Free Forever and Unlimited plans have 100 uses (anytime you open the view, reschedule, set capacity, assign, or move tasks).
 Learn more about our plans here.

 Note: Workload views are not visible to guests in your Workspace

 Note: Workload view displays information according to your personal timezone preferences.

 +sign in any List, Folder, Space or Everything